-This mutual non-disclosure agreement protects both parties to a contract by providing that neither party may disclose the other's confidential information.
+This mutual non-disclosure agreement (NDA) protects both parties by providing that neither may disclose the other's confidential information.
 This is the premium version of our non-disclosure agreement template and as such is more comprehensive than our standard version, incorporating a wider range of provisions and addressing a wider range of circumstances.

 An NDA will help ensure that each party's trade secrets, business plans, product information, proprietary ideas and the like are not stolen or revealed to others.
 There are, however, limits to what an NDA can achieve.
 For example, this type of contract will not protect information that becomes public knowledge or is already in the public domain.

-Both parties are identified in the document, and the term of the agreement is fixed.
-Each party's confidentiality restrictions and obligations are spelled out separately.
+Both parties are identified in the NDA, and the term of the agreement is fixed.
+The parties' confidentiality obligations are specified in separate clauses.
 These are identical in the template, but may be edited to reflect differences in the positions of the parties.
 The parties may agree the period of time for which the confidentiality obligations will remain in effect after termination of the contract.